Subject Leader: Miss A Pelling

 Key Stage 4 and 5 lessons strike a balance between performance skills and the written elements of the course and learning walks show that drama students work very well in collaboration with each other.
 Sixth Form students volunteer to support group work in Key Stage 4 lessons and this is very effective.

 Differentiation is excellent with students aware of their target levels, individual targets and strengths.
 Feedback and assessment overview is planned out for the year with appropriate focus on written and verbal feedback at different stages of the course.

 Students are taught excellent routines from Key Stage 3 onwards to ensure safe and successful lessons, and positive behaviour management and encouragement is key.
 Students show mutual trust and learn collaboratively, applauding and making others feel confident and happy.

 GCSE Drama: 81% of students acheived A* - C, with 18 students achieving an A or A* grade.

 A level Drama: 75% of students acheived A* - C, with 4 students achieving an A or A* grade.

 Students’ Views and Attitudes

-Students are very enthusiastic about their learning in Drama and participate fully both in lessons and in extra-curricular clubs.
+Students are very enthusiastic about Drama and participate fully both in lessons and in extra-curricular clubs.